ebadi/SIMLAN/README.md

 ## Installation in development environment

-Dependencies: `vscode` (with `Dev containers` extension) and `docker`.
+*Dependencies*: `vscode` (with `Dev containers` extension installed) and `docker`.

-To improve collaboration in development environment we use vscode and docker as explained in [this instruction](https://www.allisonthackston.com/articles/docker-development.html) using these [docker files](https://github.com/athackst/dockerfiles).

-To build the docker files with nvidia support, update `.devcontainer/devcontainer.json`  from `"service": "smile_simulation"` to `"service": "smile_simulation_nvidia"`.
 To build and open the container in vscode: `Ctrl + Shift + P` and select `Dev containers: Rebuild and Reopen in container` .

 ### Quick start commands
-Please run these commands in the vscode terminal after vscode is connected to the docker as image below (in working directory `~/src`):
+Please run these commands in the vscode terminal after vscode is built and vscode is connected to the docker as shown in image below:

 ![dev container in vscode](resources/vscode.png)

-To kill previously running simulation instances, build the project again and start the simulation environment and agents(spawn robots, Aruco marks and cameras on the scene):
+To kill previously running simulation instances, build the project and start the simulation environment and agents(spawn robots, Aruco marks and cameras on the scene).
+After running this command you should be able to see the Gazebo graphical simulation window:

 ```bash
 ./start.sh sim
 ```

+*Attention*: run these commands in a parallel terminal within _vscode_ .

-The jackal can then be controlled with the computer keyboard by running:
+the jackal can then be controlled with the computer keyboard by running:

 ```bash
 ./start.sh teleop_jackal